bluescarni/tanuki/doc/wrap_reference.rst

 to construct :cpp:class:`wrap` objects that contain references to existing values, rather than copies of the values.
-References are stored in a :cpp:class:`wrap` via `std::reference_wrapper <https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper>`__, and, with a small additional effort, it is possible to write interface implementations which work seamlessly with both values and references.
+References are stored in a :cpp:class:`wrap` via `std::reference_wrapper <https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper>`__, and, with small additional effort, it is possible to write interface implementations which work seamlessly with both values and references.

 Consider the following interface: